You may have heard the name – Nemish Shah – if you’re a Stock Market Enthusiastic. He is counted in one of the top 10 Retails Investors of India.

 His spirituality is purely reflected from this another para of that Forbes Article.
 Additionally, he also liquidated holdings in RIL when it bought a stake in some hotel chains.

-I had also adopted his philosophy (of not investing in stocks which are unethical) and taken down my article on Pincon Spirit: A liquor company (& also liquidated all the holdings at an excellent capital gains).
+I liked his philosophy (of not investing in stocks which are unethical) and liquidated all the holdings at some capital gains.
 What’s your opinion? (meet you in comments).

 I had not met him in person, though, visited some of the Spiritual Events funded by him.
 One of such was held in May’15 in Mumbai.